Anymuz/HackTheBox-Walkthroughs/Postman/Postman.md

 ![img](assets/root.png)

 ## Conclusion
-In this machine we learned how to gain access to a target via unauthorized access to an external Redis service, unfortunately this isn’t the most realistic of scenarios as to have Redis open to the external network is an almost deliberate act of self sabotage, however it is still an enjoyable machine and a worthwhile technique for understanding how data store management systems can be exploited.
+In this machine we learned how to gain access to a target via unauthorized access to an external Redis service, this isn’t the most realistic of scenarios as for any administrators to have Redis open to the external network is esentially self sabotage, however it is still an enjoyable machine and a worthwhile technique for understanding how data store management systems can be exploited.
 The privilege escalation allows us to practice identifying and deploying exploits for Common Vulnerabilities and Exposures (CVE) entries for outdated software.